RikaIljina/PP5/README.md

             Variance for ('fin', 'smilla')  0.010799234
             Variance for ('iris', 'smilla') 0.004014944

-        While the Mean values were inconclusive for “fin – iris” and “iris – smilla”, the Variance values representing the variance for each pixel in the Mean images started to show a clear trend, with “iris – smilla” showing the least variance (0.004), followed by “fin – iris” (0.0074) and finally with “fin - smilla” peaking at 0.01.
+        While the Mean values were inconclusive for “fin – iris” and “iris – smilla”, the Variance values representing the variance for each pixel in the difference image of the Mean images started to show a clear trend, with “iris – smilla” showing the least variance (0.004), followed by “fin – iris” (0.0074) and finally with “fin - smilla” peaking at 0.01.
 This trend has clearly been corroborated by the misclassification summary shown above.
     - To drill down even more, histogram comparison methods were applied.
 A scale of 0-1 was set to represent the degree of similarity, with 0 meaning “less similar” and 1 meaning “more similar”.
 The resulting comparison values were normalized using that scale relative to baseline values, which were calculated by splitting the images of each label in half and comparing the respective Mean images to each other.

     **Results by method:**
     - The Correlation method computes the correlation coefficient between two histograms, measuring the strength of a linear relationship between two histograms.
 It answers the question “How well can one histogram be predicted from another?”
         - The respective values in the heatmap show the lowest correlation values for the “fin – smilla” pair, corroborating the trial results.
 The values for “iris – smilla” are slightly lower than the values for “fin – iris”, which seems to contradict the actual trial results.
     - Chi-Squared measures the similarity between two histograms by calculating the sum of the squared differences normalized by the values of the histograms.
 This method is sensitive to small changes in the histogram bins.
-        - The method pointed out a start dissimilarity in the Green channel of the “fin – smilla” pair but was inconclusive regarding the other pairs and channels and did not corroborate the trial results.
+        - The method pointed out a stark dissimilarity in the Green channel of the “fin – smilla” pair but was inconclusive regarding the other pairs and channels and did not corroborate the trial results.
     - Intersection calculates the sum of the minimum values of corresponding bins in two histograms.
         - The values yielded by this method seem to corroborate the actual trial results, placing the pairs in the right order on the similarity scale.
 However, the method also points to low similarity between the “fin” baseline images, which might be a sign for too much variance within the “fin” label or imply that this method is too sensitive to yet unknown factors in our datasets.
     - The Bhattacharyya distance quantifies the overlap between two probability distributions.
 It is useful for comparing two probability histograms and provides a measurement of the distance between two distributions.